 You will find a nice kiosk immediately in front of the parking lot, where you can get a bite and a drink, make use of the toilets, and even rent out beach equipment.
 A lifeguard is on duty there, but nowhere else along the beach.

 While there is a wooden trail leading to the beach from the parking lot, the shape of the beach is such that it’s not suitable for people with limited mobility.
-Garbage bins are found in the parking lot.
+There are carbage bins in the parking lot.

 Now nothing more than a ghost town, Ingurtosu once was one of the most active silver, lead and zinc mines in the central-western coast of Sardinia.
-Now part of the 1997-created UNESCO network of Geo-parks, Ingurtosu is found in the Valley of Is Animas, which stretches all the way to the sand dunes of Piscinas.
+Now part of the UNESCO network of Geo-parks that was created in 1997, you will find Ingurtosu in the Valley of Is Animas.
+This stretches all the way to the sand dunes of Piscinas.

 Among the most beautiful buildings there are Villa Wright, where the deputy director of the mines lived; and Villa Ginestra, home of the president of Pertusola, the English extraction company that managed the mines.